Academics

 • Sophomore Year

 All sophomores also experience Sophomore College Immersion Day, an opportunity for them to explore campus life at two distinct institutions in the New York/Tri-State Area.
-Past visits have included participation in campus tours and information sessions at Princeton, Fordham, Columbia, Vassar, Fairfield, Marist, Yale, and other well-known colleges and universities.
+Past visits have included participation in campus tours and information sessions at Princeton, Fordham, Columbia, Vassar, Fairfield, Marist, Yale, Lehigh, Lafayette, and other well-known colleges and universities.

 • Junior Year

-Each spring, all juniors participate in an on-site college program featuring representatives from the majority of the twenty-eight Jesuit colleges and universities located throughout the country.
-This small college fair is followed by our juniors’ participation in the College Fair at the United Nations International School, hosting admissions deans and representatives from 200 domestic and international institutions.
-Once the new Common Application essay prompts are released in the spring, the English faculty begin to assist juniors with the development of essay ideas and editorial suggestions for improving them.
+Each spring, all juniors participate in an on-site college program featuring representatives from the majority of the twenty-seven Jesuit colleges and universities located throughout the country.
+This small college fair is followed by our juniors’ participation in the College Fair at the United Nations International

-The end of the academic year also signals the hosting of Loyola School’s annual five-day college tour.
+The end of the academic year also signals the hosting of Loyola School’s annual college tour.
 The trip alternates annually between colleges and universities of the New England states and those of the Middle Atlantic region and it usually comprises campus visits to twelve distinct institutions.
 Although participation is optional, the majority of the rising senior class typically participates, with additional space often available for members of the rising junior class.

 • Senior Year

 Seniors and their parents/guardians are strongly encouraged to schedule one or more concluding college planning meetings to review the student’s final college list, discuss the overall application submission process in detail, and to answer any lingering questions or concerns.
-These themes are further highlighted and underscored in the public Senior Parents College Meeting hosted in mid-September by the Director of College Counseling.
+These themes are further highlighted and underscored in the public Senior Parents College Meeting hosted in early September by the Director of College Counseling.
 As the academic year unfolds and seniors gather new information and receive early application admissions news, the conversation between parents, students, and college counseling staff continues fluidly and consistently until a final college choice is selected.

 980 Park Avenue New York, NY 10028